 That said, in J.D.
 Power’s more localized overall satisfaction study, auto insurance customers in the New England region actually ranked Liberty Mutual above State Farm and Progressive.
 Claims satisfaction may still be an issue for drivers in Vermont, but these rankings speak to highly regarded customer service for the region.

 Liberty Mutual also offers an exclusive vanishing deductible.
 Every year you go without incident, Liberty Mutual will give you $100 towards your deductible charge until it’s eliminated.
-Even if you have an accident, your deductible won’t go up from the savings you’ve already amassed, and beginning the next policy year, you’ll continue toward a $0 deductible.
+Even if you have an accident, your deductible won’t go up from the savings you’ve already amassed and beginning the next policy year, you’ll continue toward a $0 deductible.

 Guide to Auto Insurance in Vermont

 Because quotes are so personal — using everything from your address to your credit history — we can’t base our recommendations on the quotes we attained in our research.
-Every insurer has their own proprietary algorithms that calculate risk and assign values to various aspects of your personal situation.
+Every insurer has its own proprietary algorithms that calculate risk and assign values to various aspects of your personal situation.
 It’s impossible to tell you who will have the best deal for you, but it does make a very compelling argument for shopping around.
-Just take the quotes we received for our hypothetical driver: a 26-year-old man living in South Burlington and driving a common eight-year-old, four-door sedan.
+Just take the quotes we received for a hypothetical driver: a 26-year-old man living in South Burlington and driving a common eight-year-old, four-door sedan.

 All quotes are for 100/300/100, UM,UIM coverage.

 With only four quotes (which took less than an hour), we found a savings spread of more than $500.
-Notably, Allstate, our top pick for discounts, was actually out most expensive policy quote.
+Notably, Allstate, our top pick for discounts, was actually our most expensive policy quote.
 This is a perfect example of how much your specific situation affects your quote.
 You won’t know who has your best deal until you take the time to shop around and find the right auto insurance for you, taking into account your specific coverage needs and discount qualifications.